The Clarke Family Foundation extends its commitment to save and restore sight!

 The UC Davis study was presented at the experimental biology convention in Washington DC in April of this year and has renewed dialogue about aloe within the natural products community.
 "There are so many surprising benefits of aloe vera," said Mr. Gene Hale, executive director of the International Aloe Science Council (IASC).
 "We hope this opens up new product ideas for beverage, food and supplement manufacturers and gets into consumers' hands.
 The positive effects are boundless for anyone who takes nutritional products."

-The aloe institute provided a small assistance to Dr. Danhof on his pioneering study of how drinking aloe juice can help reduce blood sugar levels in diabetic patients.
+The Clarke Family Foundation provided a small assistance to Dr. Danhof on his pioneering study of how drinking aloe juice can help reduce blood sugar levels in diabetic patients.

 2002 Grant = $20,000

 2004 Grant = $20,000

 In April 2002, The Clarke Family Foundation embarked on a long-term aloe/cancer project with an experienced doctor and researcher, Dr. Mildred Acevedo-Duncan, located at the University Of South Florida in Tampa.